Working man’s Mai Tai

 Working man's Mai Tai Yum

-There is no garnish talk in this recipe.
-Mai Tai's normally have a hunk of pineapple and various other goodies on a pick.
+There is no garnish in this recipe.
+Mai Tai's normally have a hunk of pineapple and/or various other goodies on a pick.
 I once told a bartender I wanted a "stealth Mai Tai".
 He asked "what's that?" & I replied "A Mai Tai with too much rum and no garnish".

 Course Side dish